Friday, January 17, 2025

 I left home when I was really just a boy of 18.
 Fresh out of High School and classified "1A" for the Vietnam draft.
 I found that I could get an education, see the world and possibly not have to engage in combat if I enlisted in the Navy.

-Because I was cogent of what I had done in the name of combat, and of my depression I was ashamed of both.
-That made it hard for me to communicate with people, especially those who had military experience.
+Because I was cogent of all the death and destruction I had done in the name of my country, and of my depression, I was ashamed of both.
+That made it hard for me to communicate with people, especially those who had no idea of what I experienced.
 I had few friends and it was very hard to make new ones.
 Two things kept me going for 8 years, phone calls to my Mother and I was really good at my job.

 Then one day I walked into a Church and asked God for help.
 A few days later, I met a beautiful young woman who gave me a reason to live, and later, someone to love.
 My healing of heart, mind and soul started the day we met and continues.

 In America ours is a culture of "Me and Mine" in my wife's country it is a culture of sharing.
 In America we put ourselves first, what's mine is mine, what's yours is yours.
-When we share we call it a good deed, pat ourselves on the back for doing good.
+When Americans share they call it a good deed, pat themselves on the back for doing good.
 In my wife's country, sharing is a part of everyday life.
 You don't have to be family of even a friend to share or receive from those who share. "love your neighbor" is a way of life, not just a commandment we say should be followed.
+I've grown to adopt the sharing way of life.
+It's closer to the path that Jesus took when he walked the earth.
+It has made me and the people around me more tolerant of each other and more joyful.

 Although I was not a Catholic at the time, I was married in the Catholic Church with a full Nuptial Mass.
 It took a long time for us to find a Priest that would marry us, but our persistence paid off.
 I had to attend a lot of meetings and classes.
 At first I had a few misgivings about things I didn't fully understand at that time, but my love for my future wife was much more powerful than the misgivings.
 I was honest with myself, my future wife, the leaders of the Church and with God.